variantstudios/wisdomwaysacupuncture.com/_posts/2017-12-29-is-your-jing-depleted-a-chinese-medicine-concept-you-may-want-to-know-about.md

 <div>&nbsp;</div>

-<div><h2>Take care of your Kidneys now for a more vibrant spring ahead</h2><p>The image above is a good visual description of a person with strong Jing.&nbsp; She is strong, alive, and vibrant, and her energy flows from her core (where her Jing is stored), outward.&nbsp;</p><p>Although we may be in the midst of winter, a time more for dormancy and inward focus than other times of year; come spring, we will want our energy vibrant and strong to take on the Wood energy of that season, which is a force to be reckoned with, for sure.</p><p>If you think your Jing or Kidneys might be depleted, you can schedule an acupuncture appointment for an assessment, diagnosis, and treatment, by clicking the button below.</p><p>Schedule an Appointment</p><p>&nbsp;</p><p>&nbsp;</p></div>
+<div><h2>Take care of your Kidneys now for a more vibrant spring ahead</h2><p>The image above is a good visual description of a person with strong Jing.&nbsp; She is strong, alive, and vibrant, and her energy flows from her core (where her Jing is stored), outward.&nbsp;</p><p>Although we may be in the midst of winter, a time more for dormancy and inward focus than other times of year; come spring, we will want our energy vibrant and strong to take on the Wood energy of that season, which is a force to be reckoned with, for sure.</p><p>If you think your Jing or Kidneys might be depleted, you can schedule an acupuncture appointment for an assessment, diagnosis, and treatment, by clicking the button below.</p><p class="align-to-center"><a class="call-to-action" data-cms-editor-link-style="undefined" href="/make-an-appointment/">Schedule an Appointment</a></p><p>&nbsp;</p><p>&nbsp;</p></div>